CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/ALCF/README_running_demo.md

 to automatically launch our whole workflow. `rapidfile` will keep launching jobs until there are no more pending FireWorks in the database.

+Note
+we are issuing these commands from a Polaris login node with our `fireworks` conda environment activated.

 Due to [queue restrictions](https://docs.alcf.anl.gov/polaris/running-jobs/) on Polaris, we will use `qlaunch rapidfire -m 1` to launch one job at a time since we are using the `debug-scaling` queue.
 Other queues may not need this